dxw/contracts/agreements/govpress.md

         you to reduce the workload that your site generates; for example, by submitting fewer Support Tickets.

     10. The Time Allowance is calculated per month.
-Unusused time in one month cannot be used in any subsequent month.
+Unusused time is not carried over and may not be used in any subsequent month.

     10. dxw may, for a fee, be able to advise you on alternative approaches to managing your site that could reduce your operational costs.